AvoidErrors

-Windows 7 Infinite Reboot Loop – Fixed!!
+How To Fix Windows 7 Infinite Reboot

+What is Windows 7 Infinite Reboot Loop?
 When the computer will reach a certain stage before the logon screen only to then reset back to the boot screen, at which point it will attempt to load Windows again, becoming caught in the loop (although in some cases it might successfully boot) again and again.

-How to fix Windows 7 Infinite Reboot Loop
+Fix Windows 7 Infinite Reboot Loop:

 1. Boot to the System Recovery Options screen.